 The key, reputable manufacturers of expansion joint technology in the European market have come together to establish this Division.

-The Division will focus initially on non-metallic expansion joint technology, and will open out to cover metallic forms in due course.
+The Division will focus initially on non-metallic expansion joint technology.

 - promotion of harmonised procedures in standards, specifications and terminology

 - promotion of best practice in the design and manufacturing of expansion joints

 - providing “user-friendly” guidelines for both manufacturers and customers

 - encouraging engineering value in products and services

 Non-metallic expansion joints are flexible connectors designed to provide stress relief in ducting systems by absorbing movement caused by thermal changes.
 They also act as vibration isolators, shock absorbers and, in some instances, to compensate for minor misalignment of adjoining ducting or equipment.
 They are fabricated from a wide variety of materials, including synthetic elastomers, fabrics, insulation materials and fluoroplastics, dependent upon the process environment in which they must operate.

 The generic description ‘Expansion Joint’ covers a wide variety of products used to absorb movement in ducts and pipelines.

 There are many applications for these products, and there is some overlap between the various types of expansion joint that can be used for a specific purpose.
 However there are general groupings which help to define the types of expansion joint, and their applications.